AykenCastro/gh-actions-course/README.md

-# gh-actions-course
-Repository containing all examples, as well as notes for the Github Actions course.
+Repository containing all examples and notes for the Github Actions course.